 Hydraulic fracturing, also known as “fracking,” is the process of injecting a mixture of water, chemicals, and sand underground to create fractures, through which natural gas and oil can flow for collection.
-The technique of hydraulic fracturing has been used extensively for many years in Michigan in Antrim Shale wells in the northern Lower Peninsula that produce natural gas at depths of 500 to 2,000 feet.
+The technique of low-capacity, shallow hydraulic fracturing has been used for many years in Michigan, mainly to tap Antrim Shale wells in the northern Lower Peninsula that produce natural gas at depths of 500 to 2,000 feet.
+Michigan’s oil and gas laws were designed to protect water quality from this low-pressure process.

-First and foremost, the legislation would create a moritorium until safe guards are in place, which would require drilling companies to disclose the chemicals they use during the fracking process.
-Also, the bills create new, simple regulations such as requiring fracking operations to screen for adverse impacts to water resources and increasing the setback distance from homes, schools and hospitals.
+This legislation would create a moratorium on fracking until safeguards are in place to protect Michigan’s water.
+Our proposal would require drilling companies to disclose the chemicals they inject underground during the fracking process.
+Also, these bills require fracking operations to screen adverse impacts to water resources and gives local government tools to increase setbacks and zone appropriately for drilling operations in their jurisdiction.

 These are common-sense reforms to ensure that fracking is done safely.
 We respect the natural gas industry and the economic benefits it affords our state, but we also think about other industries.
 Agriculture is a huge driver of Michigan's economy, and it requires fertile land and safe water.
 Tourism is another, but visitors and residents won't fish from polluted streams or take their boats onto fouled lakes.
 These bills are a fair set of rules that everyone, industry and individual alike, should support.